Connect to the Graph in a Secure and Powerful Way

 App-Only Access for Production Use

-Because of the issues with consent and the service principal, Microsoft recommends that operational scripts use registered Azure AD apps with certificate-based authentication (app-only access) or a managed identity.
+Because of the issues with consent and the service principal, Microsoft recommends that operational scripts use registered Entra ID apps with certificate-based authentication (app-only access) or a managed identity.
 You can certainly write and test scripts using the interactive client, but once the code is complete, it’s time to run it using its own app with a tightly scoped permission set.
 This approach means that you can restrict the permissions assigned to apps to only the set needed by the processing done by the script and restrict those who can use the app to a selected set of accounts.
-The downside of using separate apps with scoped permissions is that over time you might accumulate many registered apps in Azure AD which need to be managed.
+The downside of using separate apps with scoped permissions is that over time you might accumulate many registered apps in Entra ID which must be managed.

 The alternative is to use Azure Automation with managed identities to run scripts that use SDK cmdlets.
 See this article for more information.